AIPIT22/DEV-INT-LAB/README.md

 # DEV-INT-LAB
-dev lab this is java code used in processing application in the above zip file u have all the programs with data so kindy extract and use it
+ this is java code used in processing application in the above zip file u have all the programs with data so kindy extract and use it